ubc-library-rc/dryad2dataverse/docs/reference.md

 	+ Files may be converted to .tab format after upload using Dataverse's `reingest` endpoint: <https://guides.dataverse.org/en/latest/api/native-api.html#reingest-a-file>
 	+ Default = ['.sav', '.por', '.zip', '.csv', '.tsv', '.dta', '.rdata', '.xslx']

 If one of the files in the upload triggers tabular processing the upload will suddenly cease and fail.
 This behaviour is built into Dataverse (unfortunately), and can be only overcome through workarounds such as double-zipping files, or, in this case, spoofing MIME types and extensions.
+Because Dataverse's tabular file processing capabilities are subject to change, this is not an exhaustive list and some files may be processed regardless.
+See also dryad2dataverse.transfer.Transfer.force_notab_unlock().

 #Monitoring database variables
 <a name="Monitoring database variables"></a>